Surfperches: Family Embiotocidae

 Bait and Tackle: Use light tackle with small number 8 or 6 hooks and a small piece of bloodworm, shrimp or mussel.

-Food Value: Too small so throw ’em back.
+Food Value: Too small and pretty so throw ’em back.

 Comments: A “cleaner fish” that often picks ectoparasites off the bodies of larger fish.
 Sounds yucky!